-I prefer to paint on an oil-based ground so I apply at least one layer of oil-based primer over the top of the layer of white gesso.
-I've found that a medium texture linen is acceptable for painting with up to four layers of primer in total (the clear sealer, two acrylic, one oil).
+I prefer to paint on an oil-based ground, so I apply at least one final layer of oil-based primer over the top of the white gesso.
+I've found that a medium portrait texture linen is acceptable for painting with around four layers of primer (the clear sealer, two acrylic, one oil).

-The oil primed linen cut to size and mounted on a panel.
+Oil primed linen cut to size and mounted on a panel.
 This is the cheap linen - not bad!